saastabp/trek8ball/README.md

 > Yes, create a SAM template to add a web service as a front end.
 Use a lambda proxy so that CORS is properly handled.
 Update the lambda response if necessary

-I got back what looked like a reasonable `template.yaml` file, and it also gave me the update version of the lambda function to handle CORS:
+I got back what looked like a reasonable `template.yaml` file, and it also gave me the updated version of the lambda function to handle CORS:

 ```